mjsir911/vim-skeleton/README.md

 </books>
 ```

+Valid placeholders are:
+- @FILENAME@ The filename of the created file
+- @BASENAME@ The filename without extension
+- @DATE@ The date formatted as `'%a, %d %b %Y'`
+- @YEAR@ The current year
+- @AUTHOR@ The author.
+This is collected via `git config`, see the note after this list
+- @EMAIL@ The email.
+This is collected via `git config`

+**NOTE**: The @AUTHOR@ placeholder can be set via `let g:skeleton_user` to either '', 'github' or 'name'.
+The default is 'github', you may change it.
+Make sure that the information is contained in your gitconfig or use ''.

 It differs from a snippet plug-in in that it is concerned with initializing
 new buffers with boilerplate text without any manual intervention such as
 triggering a snippet.